sourcegraph/about/blogposts/gophercon-2019-two-go-programs-three-different-profiling-techniques-in-50-minutes.md

 ![Tracing](/images/gophercon2019-tracing-02.jpg "Tracing")

-##Conclusion
+## Conclusion

 ![Amdahl's law](/images/gophercon2019-amdahls-law.jpg "Amdahl's law")

 For this algorythm - more CPUs - better!
 If we have 1000 cores we can solve each row at the same.
-If we have  10000000 cores - we can compute every pixel in paralel.
+If we have  1000000 cores - we can compute every pixel in paralel.
 But we spend 50% of writing the image.
 But thats a sequantial operation.

 The speed is limited by serial part of an application that can not be parallelised.